-Linguistic Quality Checks is the process of objectively evaluating translations on the basis of a schema of error types.
+Linguistic Quality Assurance is the process of objectively evaluating translations based on a schema of error types.

-- Enter the review step within the CAT Tool or Review Mode
+- Enter the CAT Tool or Review Mode

-- Choose an Error Type and record the Severity.
+- Choose a Category and Error Type and record the Severity.
 You can leave a comment with further information on the evaluation.

 - When you're done, click Save